joostiphone/Z390-Hackintosh-Joost/README.md

 Bluetooth (Fenvi) ✔
 AirDrop (Fenvi) ✔
 HandOff ✔
-Side Car ✔ As you can see here:
+Side Car ✔ As you can see here using my regular display and iPad Pro:

 ![alt test](Pictures/sidecar.png)